ne9z/dotfiles-nixos/README.txt

 - Wayland screen sharing with Firefox and WebRTC
 - WiFi declaratively managed by NetworkManager
 - tmux terminal multiplexer enabled for terminal emulators
-- stubby DNS resolver for better privacy
+- dnscrypt2-proxy DNS resolver for better privacy
 - i2pd, yggdrasil for an open Internet

 Usage